vaishakbelle/vaishakbelle.github.io/papers.md

 M. Galván-López, N. Upreti, and V. Belle.

+**DeepSWIP: Quotient-WMC Counterfactuals for Neural Probabilistic Logic Programs.**

+_NeSy, 2026._

+S. Habib, V. Belle, and F. He.

+**Tractable Hierarchical Control of Large Language Models.**

+_NeSy, 2026._

+M. Scribner, A. Vergari, and V. Belle.

+**Program Semantic Inequivalence Game with Large Language Models.**

+_NeSy, 2026._

+A. V. Miceli Barone, V. Belle, and A. Payani.

+**Generate in the Chart, Not on the Boundary: Function-Symbol Grounding for Hard Constraints in LTN-GANs.**

+_NeSy, 2026._

+N. Upreti and V. Belle.

 **[LLMs, Limitations and Capabilities: Musings from a Logician's Viewpoint.](https://cspafrica.org/wp-content/uploads/2026/04/2.-EZ-BELLE-LARGE-LANGUAGE-MODELS.pdf)**

 _Ezumezu: African Perspectives on Logic, Transhumanism and AI Ethics, 2026._